Maknzs/React_Challenge/README.md

 *Description:*
 Develop a responsive navigation bar and overall layout, including a mobile-friendly menu (e.g., hamburger menu).

+# Part 2 - Challenge 1: Implement the Comment System
+*Description:*
+In this challenge, you will add a comment system to the blogging platform.
+Users should be able to view comments on each blog post and add new comments.
+The comment section must be responsive, adapting its layout based on the screen size (e.g., stacked comments on mobile, side-by-side on desktop).

 ## Steps to Run
 1. Visit the official Node.js website: https://nodejs.org
 2. Download the installer for your operating system (Windows, macOS, Linux) and follow the installation steps